 Students wishing to stay for six weeks are also welcome to join the third term of the Interdisciplinary Summer School with its many courses across various disciplines, the Shakespeare Summer School or the Medieval Studies Summer School.
 The latter brings to students interested in medieval history, literature, science and art a variety of specialist courses taught by world experts.
 The Shakespeare Summer School brings Shakespeare’s work to life by looking at the plays in context, and by exploring his talent in ways that go beyond traditional scholarship and performance.

-All students enrolled in the CEAP programme and subsequent chosen Summer School programme are welcome to attend the plenary lectures which are thematic and relevant to each programme (International Relations for History, Crime and Punishment for Literature, Knowledge and Need for Science, Achievement for the Interdisciplinary Summer School (Terms II and III), and, for those staying for six weeks, Shakespeare’s World for Shakespeare and Education and Learning for Medieval Studies).
+Everyone enrolled in the CEAP programme and subsequent chosen Summer School programme is welcome to attend the evening lectures for the International Programmes taking place in weeks 1 and 2.
+Once you have transferred to one of the International Programmes, you can continue to enjoy both morning and evening lectures, which are a key part of these programmes.
+Lectures follow a theme: International Relations for History, Crime and Punishment for Literature, Knowledge and Need for Science, Achievement for the Interdisciplinary Summer School (Terms II and III), and, for those staying for six weeks, Shakespeare’s World for Shakespeare and Education and Learning for Medieval Studies.

 Who can apply?

 Programmes are open to university students, professionals and those with other life experience; gap-year students preparing for university may also apply (students must be accompanied by a parent/guardian if under 18 when the programme commences).
 Applicants must have an overall IELTS band score of 6.0-6.5, with not less than 6.0 in speaking, listening, writing and reading.

 Successful applicants will be invited to join the CEAP course on the basis of an assessment.

 Accommodation is available for participants who want to stay in a Cambridge College.
 Please see the accommodation options available for this programme.